q3769/conottle/README.md

 Both builder parameters are optional.

-- `throttleLimit` is the maximum concurrency with which a given client's tasks can execute.
+- `throttleLimit` is the throttle/maximum concurrency with which a given client's tasks can execute.
 If omitted, the default is the number of the available processors to the JVM runtime - `Runtime.getRuntime().availableProcessors()`.

-- `maxActiveClients` is the maximum total number of clients that can be serviced in parallel.
-If omitted, the default is unlimited - `Integer.MAX_VALUE`.
+- `activeClientLimit` is the throttle/maximum total number of clients that can be serviced in parallel.
+If omitted, the default is unbounded - `Integer.MAX_VALUE`.

 Each throttled client has its own dedicated executor.
 The executor is backed by a thread pool of size `throttleLimit`.
 Therefore, the client/executor's task execution concurrency will never go beyond, and always be throttled at the `throttleLimit`.

-If both builder parameters are provided, the global maximum number of concurrently running threads is the `throttleLimit` of each client/executor, multiplied by the `maxActiveClients`.
+If both builder parameters are provided, the global maximum number of concurrently running threads is the `throttleLimit` of each client/executor, multiplied by the `activeClientLimit`.

-An all-default builder builds a conottle instance that has no limit on the `maxActiveClients`, while the `throttleLimit` of each client is set at `Runtime.getRuntime().availableProcessors()`:
+An all-default builder builds a conottle instance that has unbounded on the `activeClientLimit`, while the `throttleLimit` of each client is set at `Runtime.getRuntime().availableProcessors()`:

 ```aidl
 ConcurrentThrottle conottle = new Conottle.Builder().build();